(This article was originally published on the 7th of February 2019 and updated on the 24th of March 2021).

-1. Focus on paying one instalment
+1. Focus on paying one installment

 It can feel like a hassle to keep track and pay all of your loans across multiple banks.
 Especially when you are caught on to something, sometimes you tend to miss out on your monthly repayments.
 This is where debt consolidation acts as a solution to help combine all of your loans into one lump sum.
-That way it would be easier for you to focus on paying one instalment and manage your payment deadlines more efficiently.
+That way it would be easier for you to focus on paying one installment and manage your payment deadlines more efficiently.

 2. Help to lower your monthly commitment

-The second obvious reason of why you should use debt consolidation is to pay less.
-When you consolidate all of your existing high interest rate loans with a low interest rate personal loan, your monthly instalment would be reduced.
+The second obvious reason why you should use debt consolidation is to pay less.
+When you consolidate all of your existing high interest rate loans with a low interest rate personal loan, your monthly installment would be reduced.
 In the long run, you will be paying less and save up on interest.

 The downsides of debt consolidation